Get Started with Frontline EducationRequest a Demo

-The effort of these six districts offers other districts a glimpse of what it takes to design and implement effective professional learning and evaluate its results.
+The effort of these six districts offers other districts a glimpse of what it takes to design and implement effective professional learning for educators and evaluate its results.
 While the duration of the study was too short to realize the desired impact of professional learning, it did provide participating districts an opportunity to grapple with the answers to key questions about evaluating professional learning.
 Learnings emerging from the study are highlighted in this blog.

 The quality of an evaluation of professional learning depends on the quality of its planning and implementation.

 As the six district leaders weighed the decision to join the study, they first grappled with the question about what to evaluate.
 Some had existing professional learning programs in place that were evaluable, that is ready to be evaluated (Killion, 2018).
 Others had professional learning programs that were not yet evaluable and required more clarity in terms of outcomes for educators and students, indicators of success, and measures of success.
 Others were in the early phases of developing professional learning programs to meet identified district needs.